 Did you know that the first coffee plant in Malawi was introduced in the 1870s by Scots, with the original plants from the Royal Botanic Garden in Edinburgh!

 With altitude, climate and weather conditions ideal for cultivating quality coffee Mzuzu is fast growing a reputation as one of the best coffee growing regions in the world.

-> While we recognise that travel is not currently possible due to Covid-19, and we encourage our members and partners to consider their carbon footprint, we recognise that tourism is a key part of the Malawian economy and are happy to promote ethical travel to Malawi.
+While we recognise that travel has been significantly disrupted due to Covid-19, and we encourage our members and partners to consider their carbon footprint, we recognise that tourism is a key part of the Malawian economy and are happy to promote ethical travel to Malawi.

-> There is a reason Malawi has earned the title the ‘Warm Heart of Africa’: it is a fantastic place to visit, with something for everyone in a warm, friendly and safe environment.
+There is a reason Malawi has earned the title the ‘Warm Heart of Africa’: it is a fantastic place to visit, with something for everyone in a warm, friendly and safe environment.
 It has beautiful white sandy beaches on the shores of Lake Malawi, awe inspiring landscapes and wildlife, luxury lodges, off the beaten track adventures and opportunities to experience authentic traditional rural life.

 Tourism also offers Malawi a key opportunity for sustainable development of the local economy.
 It brings in much needed foreign currency, offers local people employment and ensures the future of conservation of Malawi’s National Parks and fragile ecosystems, such as Lake Malawi and Mount Mulanje.